pmean/build-website/text/05/metaanalysis.md

 than 1.

-Many experts have rejected the use of quantitative measures such as Cochran\'s Q for assessing heterogeneity and suggest instead that you examine the studies qualitatively and provide a subjective assessment of the degree of heterogeneity among the research studies.
+Many experts have rejected the use of quantitative measures such as Cochran's Q for assessing heterogeneity and suggest instead that you examine the studies qualitatively and provide a subjective assessment of the degree of heterogeneity among the research studies.